isc-projects/kea/doc/sphinx/arm/hooks.rst

 entry that defines the network.
 The only mandatory element for a network is its name.
 Although it does not make operational sense, it is possible to add an empty shared network that does not have any subnets in it.
-That is allowed for testing purposes, but having empty networks (or with only one subnet) is discouraged in production environments.
+That is allowed for testing purposes, but having empty networks (or networks with only one subnet) is discouraged in production environments.
 For details regarding syntax, see :ref:`shared-network4` and :ref:`shared-network6`.